 Below are some of the Uigeachs known to have been HBC men.
 The Company kept excellent records which are now in the Manitoba archives.
 The personnel records are online, providing detailed information about the men’s careers – linked to after each man’s name as “bio”.

-Donald Matheson, Crowlista and Cape Breton (bio).
-Donald Matheson (and here on Heb Connections) from Bereiro, Crowlista, joined the Company as a young man in c1815.
+Crowlista and Cape Breton.
+Donald Matheson from Bereiro, Crowlista, joined the Company as a young man in c1815.
 He served at Fort Hibernia (later known as Fort Pelly), Swan River and Red Deer River between 1815 and 1821 and returned home to Scotland on the Prince of Wales, sailing 11 Sept to 26 October 1821.
 He married and had several children here before leaving Bereiro about 1827-31 and emigrating to Cape Breton.
 Descendants in St Louis MO.

 Other known Lewismen in the Hudson’s Bay Company

 The single dates given are the date of recruitment, with the birthdate as well if known.
 “Stornoway” may hide the fact that the man came from somewhere else on the island.

 Roderick Macfarlane, Stornoway (1852)

 Malcolm Mackay, Barvas (b.
 1821, 1841)